 Leave during the encore.
 You'll beat the rush but miss the finale.
 For some people, this is an acceptable trade-off.
 For others, it defeats the purpose of being there.

 Stay after the show.
 Sit in your seat for 15–20 minutes after the lights come up.
 Let the initial wave of 9,000 people clear.
 You'll enjoy the stars and the afterglow, and your exit will be much smoother.
-This is genuinely good advice if you're committed to driving.
+This is good advice if you're committed to driving.

 Drop a GPS pin.
 Take a photo of your parking spot with nearby landmarks.
 This sounds obvious, but forgetting where you parked is the #1 post-show frustration at Red Rocks.